dralagen/notes/notes/tools.cron-validator.md

  day of mounth | 1-31 |
  mounth | 1-12 | JAN-DEC
  day of week | 0-6 0=SUN | 7=SUN (non standard)
- year | vide ou 1970-2099 |

-l'année n'est pas toujours renseigné. il est présent sur les jobs quatz
+Sur certain expression cron du style quartz comprenant les secondes et l'année en dernière colonne.

-# quelques tips :
+# Quelques tips :

 Tip 1: If the day-of-month or day-of-week part starts with a *, they form an intersection.
 Otherwise they form a union. * * 3 * 1 runs on the 3rd day of the month and on Monday (union), whereas * * */2 * 1 runs on every second day of the month only if it's also a Monday (intersection).
 The [[manpage|https://crontab.guru/crontab.5.html]] is incorrect about this detail.
 More info.